 If your child is expected to remain on premises during his or her treatment, it’s important they’re able to continue academic activities.
 Many rehab programs include educational components, such as internet-based coursework, vocation certification, and preparation for standardized tests.
 Some facilities even offer training in general life skills, including those intended to preserve the progress achieved during rehab.

 Teen substance abuse can destroy lives and fracture families, but early intervention and treatment can lead to recovery.
-The compassionate professionals at Pyramid Healthcare provide effective, patient-specific treatment options with a range of convenient locations throughout Pennsylvania, including our Gibsonia inpatient teen program.
-Learn more about our drug abuse recovery programs for teens today, and let us help your family put substance problems in the past.
+The compassionate professionals at Pyramid Healthcare provide effective, patient-specific treatment options with a range of convenient locations throughout Pennsylvania.
+Learn more about our recovery programs for teens today, and let us help your family put substance problems in the past.

 All content provided on the Pyramid Healthcare, Inc. blog is for informational purposes only and is not intended to represent medical advice.
 Pyramid Healthcare, Inc. and its blog authors make no guarantees as to the accuracy or completeness of any information on this site or found by following any link on this site.
 Pyramid Healthcare, Inc. and its blog authors will not be liable for any errors or omissions in the information provided in the blog, nor be liable for any losses, injuries, or damages from the display or use of this information.
 The opinions stated in this blog reflect those of the author(s) and not necessarily those of Pyramid Healthcare, Inc. These terms and conditions are subject to change at any time with or without notice.